kdeldycke/kevin-deldycke-blog/content/posts/migration-from-freenas-to-truenas.md

 ## Decrypt geli disks

 Get a copy of your pool encryption key.
-You kept it around from back then, when you created your pool right? 🧐
+You kept it around from back then, when you created your pool.
+Right? 🧐

 So let's push a copy of it from your machine to the NAS: